JoshHumphrey31/hello-world/README.md

 # hello-world
 A classic hello world assignment

-hello my name is josh I love golf adn video games and learning to code.
+hello my name is josh I love golf, video games and learning to code.